Upanisads: Knowledge and InterpretationDr. Haramohan Mishra

 Every knowledge-situation demands a subject and an object, the knower and the knowable, but the actual process of knowing, or how it results in knowledge, is what poses the crux of the problem.
 What is then “being perceived” and what exactly is the relation between the subject and the object?
 How we know is really more important than what we know.
 The mystery of the universe lies in the way we understand it.I Perceive, Therefore I AmPrakashatma

-“I perceive, therefore I am”.
-This proposition cannot be doubted because we cannot doubt our own existence.
-But who is the perceiver who experiences the body and the external world?
+“I perceive, therefore I am” - This proposition cannot be doubted because we cannot doubt our own existence.
+The question arises, however, of who is the perceiver who experiences the body and the external world.
 Is it the insentient body consisting of various sense organs?
 Or, is it something that uses the body as an instrument?

-The scientific method is unlikely to solve the mystery of the perceiver because the perceiver (Self) is not an object that can be studied, but is the very essence of existence.Tantric Esotery: Dimensions and DynamicsDr.
+The scientific method is unlikely to solve the hard problem of the perceiver because the perceiver (Self) is not an object that can be studied, but is the very essence of existence.Tantric Esotery: Dimensions and DynamicsDr.
 Haramohan Mishra

 A quest for the ultimate truth, a search for one’s own reality, and an inquiry into the meaning of life and its purpose, were streamlined and found expression in three great systems of philosophy in India, which by their intensity and exhaustiveness are unique and at the same time universal.
 These are the Sankhya-yoga system, the Vedanta and the Agamas.
 Among these, the Vedanta wherein the Vedic line of thought culminates and the Agama or the Tantra which stands prominent by its exhaustiveness, its pragmatic approach and moderation, got integrated with the religious and spiritual life of the people.Upasana of Udgitha in the UpanisadsDr.
 Minati Mishra